mindspore-lab/mindyolo/README.md

 ### Dependency

-- mindspore >= 1.8.1
+- mindspore >= 2.0
 - numpy >= 1.17.0
 - pyyaml >= 5.3
 - openmpi 4.0.3 (for distributed mode)

 To install the dependency, please run

 ```shell
 pip install -r requirements.txt
 ```

 MindSpore can be easily installed by following the official [instructions](https://www.mindspore.cn/install) where you can select your hardware platform for the best fit.
 To run in distributed mode, [openmpi](https://www.open-mpi.org/software/ompi/v4.0/) is required to install.

-The following instructions assume the desired dependency is fulfilled.
+⚠️ The current version only supports the Ascend platform, and the GPU platform will be supported later.

 ## Getting Started